-When VOLT:MODE LIST is issued, a list is executed (See LIST commands and Figure B-3).
-While the list is being executed, LIST commands are not accepted and will produce a command error.
-Issuing VOLT:MODE FIX while the list is running will stop the execution of the list and return power supply to settings in effect prior to running the list.
-If the list runs to completion, the settings of the last step of the list will be in effect.
+When VOLT:MODE LIST is issued, a list is executed (See LIST commands and Figure B-3) using the current limit setting that is in effect when VOLT:MODE LIST is issued.
+If the list runs to completion, the settings of the next to last step of the list will be in effect and the current limit setting will be unchanged.
+While the list is being executed, LIST:VOLT, LIST:CURR and FUNC:MODE commands are not accepted and will produce a command error or settings conflict error.

+Issuing VOLT:MODE FIX while the list is running will stop the execution of the list and set the power supply to 0V and 0A.
+The current limit setting will be set to 0A.

-VOLT:MODE TRANs nn causes the next VOLT: command to produce a transient pulse of nn seconds duration, after which the voltage reverts back to the previous setting.
+VOLT: MODE TRANs nn causes the next VOLT: command to produce a transient pulse of nn seconds duration, after which the voltage reverts back to the previous setting.
 E.g., VOLT:25 sets the output to 25 volts, and VOLT:MODE TRAN .02 primes the unit for a transient of 0.02 seconds.
 When VOLT:10 is issued, the power supply output goes to 10V for 0.02 seconds, then reverts to 25V.
-Similarly, sending VOLT:TRIG 14, VOLT:MODE TRAN .05 and TRG causes the output to go to 14V for 0.05 seconds, then revert to 25V.
+Similarly, sending VOLT:TRIG 14, VOLT:MODE TRAN .05 and \TRG causes the output to go to 14V for 0.05 seconds, then revert to 25V.
 Related Commands: LIST commands.
 (See example, Figures B-2 and B-3.)